 I've been teaching guitar for a l-o-o-o-n-g time (over 40 years) and ukulele since the mid-90s.
-I believe I was the first specialist ukulele teacher in Surrey.
-I'm an approved teacher of guitar and ukulele by Surrey County Council and a member of their Surrey Arts Teaching Panel.
+Until my move to Woodbury, Devon in early 2021 I was an approved teacher of guitar and ukulele by Surrey County Council and a member of their Surrey Arts Teaching Panel.
+I understand I was their first recognised, specialist ukulele teacher, from 1997.
 I have a DBS and hold an MU Child Protection Awareness cert.
 MU member, fully insured.

 Practical, hands-on approach, some theory as necessary but not too heavy, and no exams (if you want to go through the Grade system you'll need to find another teacher).
 Happy to cater for the musical tastes of my pupils.
 Emphasis on: